EduardoAC/browser-extension-boilerplate/README.md

 - [ ] Support for Single Sign-On through cookies
 - [x] CSS injection into React Shadow
 - [x] Support testing using Vitest
+- [ ] Add acceptance tests using puppeteer (Puppeteer over playwright for more API control)
 - and much more

 ## Additional Notes